samjones00/docs/docs/_documentation/Deploy-With-GitHub-Actions-AWS-ECS-Mix-Template.md

 See [`ECS Container Agent Configuration`](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/ecs-agent-config.html) for more information.

 ### Add Storage

 The default of 30gb is fine but take into account how large/how many applications you'll have running.

 ### Configure Security Groups

-You'll want to expose at least ports 80 and 443.
+You'll want to expose at least ports 80, 443 and 22 for remote SSH access.
+We'll need SSH access for the next step, once setup it can be closed off or restricted.

 ### Setup Docker-compose and nginx-proxy

-To let your server handle multiple ServiceStack applications and automate the generation and management of TLS certificates, an additional docker-compose file is provided via the `x mix` template, `nginx-proxy-compose.yml`.
+To route traffic to your ServiceStack applications and automate the generation and management of TLS certificates, an additional docker-compose file is provided via the `x mix` template, `nginx-proxy-compose.yml` under the `deploy` directory of your repository.
 This docker-compose file is ready to run and can be copied to the deployment server.
-> This is done via docker-compose rather than via ECS itself for simplicity.
+> This is done via docker-compose rather than via ECS itself for simplicity as ECS is really not designed to make it easy to handle routing on the EC2 instance itself.

 First you'll need to install `docker-compose`.